OM-2010

 • Ryutaro Ichise, National Institute of Informatics, Japan

-• Antoine Isaac, Vrije Universiteit Amsterdam, Netherlands
+• Antoine Isaac, Vrije Universiteit Amsterdam & Europeana, Netherlands

 • Krzysztof Janowicz, Pennsylvania State University, USA